UPDATED: May 22, 2025

 Giardia is another widespread parasite.
 Giardiasis is an intestinal infection marked by stomach cramps, nausea, and persistent diarrhea.

-H5N1, the avian influenza virus, has been killing barnyard cats that drink raw milk.
 A child in California may have developed an H5N1 infection after drinking raw milk, but the CDC has been unable to confirm the connection.
+The FDA is continuing their multi-state investigations of avian influenza A (H5N1) and its impact upon poultry, dairy cows, and people.

 Raw milk is more perishable than pasteurized milk, and must be handled, stored, and transported under strict hygienic conditions.
 If raw milk is not stored properly, it can quickly become contaminated with additional bacteria, posing an even greater health risk.
 Some bacteria in raw milk may be resistant to antibiotics, increasing the likelihood of more severe infections that are harder to treat.